luyadev/luya.io/docs/guide/app/filters.md

 ### Apply filter in PHP view

-An example of how to apply a filter in real`time to a retrieved image:
+An example of how to apply a filter in real-time to a retrieved image:

 ```php
 <img src="<?= Yii::$app->storage->getImage(139)->applyFilter('my-filter')->source; ?>" border="0" />